 Fortunately, dogs don’t have to suffer in silence; there are several things pet owners can do to help them maintain their mobility and improve their quality of life:

 - It is important to control the weight of the animal as this could have a great impact on the condition.
 Weight management through a prescriptive diet will also aid in weight loss in the case where the animal is overweight.
-More weight on joints causes more localized inflammation and irritation to the joints and this in turn can speed up the progression of osteoarthritis.
+More weight on joints causes more localised inflammation and irritation to the joints and this in turn can speed up the progression of osteoarthritis.

 - Exercising is also a very important part of disease management.
 An exercise regime tailored to the animal’s specific needs can keep the joints mobile, the muscles working well and slow down the degeneration of joints.

-- Comfortable surroundings such as ensuring that your pet has a warm, comfortable place to sleep that is away from drafts can help ease pain.
+- Comfortable surroundings such as ensuring that your pet has a warm, comfortable place to sleep that is away from drafts, can help ease pain.
 Provide plenty of soft bedding to help protect any painful joints.
-Rather than expecting your dog to negotiate stairs provide assistance with a ramp.
+Rather than expecting your dog to negotiate stairs, provide assistance with a ramp.
 Help your dog to get in and out of cars.

-- Non-steroidal anti-inflammatories (NSAIDs) may work very well to alleviate the pain but it is also advisable for the pet owner to discuss with their veterinarian which ones will suit their pet the best.
-NSAIDs have many uses in veterinary medicine including longer term use for treating pain associated with OA in dogs.
+- Non-steroidal anti-inflammatories (NSAIDs) may work very well to alleviate the pain, but it is also advisable for the pet owner to discuss with their veterinarian which ones will suit their pet the best.
+NSAIDs have many uses in veterinary medicine, including longer term use for treating pain associated with OA in dogs.